 In the United States, plague is most common in rural areas, especially in the western states.

-People can also get plague from inhaling infected droplets or aerosols.
+People can also get it from inhaling infected droplets or aerosols.

 Children would be expected to be affected disproportionately in a biological attack.